-Effect on other benefits for Carer Support Payment clients
+Effect on other benefits for Carer Support clients

-Carer Support Payment is an ‘income replacement’ benefit.
+The Carer Support Payment component of Carer Support is an ‘income replacement’ benefit.
 It is intended to replace income as carers may be less able to take on paid work because of their caring role.
 As an ‘income replacement’ benefit, it can affect other benefits a client receives.

 The following income-related benefits are reduced at the rate of £1 for £1 by the amount of Carer Support Payment received: